-33 34 • Outbound communications may include directly speaking with practitioners and members or fax, electronic, or other telephonic communications, including secure electronic mailbox and voicemail;
+• Outbound communications may include directly speaking with practitioners and members or fax, electronic, or other telephonic communications, including secure electronic mailbox and voicemail:

-Staff identifies themselves by name, title, corporate name, as well as providing ASH's Utilization Review Certification Number 0336 when initiating or returning calls regarding clinical services issues; and

-• Inquiries and responses are documented in the ASH proprietary communication log.
+- Staff identifies themselves by name, title, corporate name, and license/certification number, where applicable, when initiating or returning calls regarding clinical services issues; and - Inquiries and responses are documented in the ASH proprietary communication log.
 ASH provides a toll-free number for calls regarding clinical services issues and the ability to speak to a clinical quality evaluator.